ar4/deepwave/docs/pytorch.rst

     # Expected output (approximately):
     # tensor([0.1230, 0.3210], requires_grad=True)

 In this example, `f` represents our forward model.
 We define `x_true` and its corresponding `y_true`.
-Starting with an initial guess for `x` (zeros), we iteratively: clear previous gradients, compute the model output `y`, calculate the Mean Squared Error (MSE) loss between `y` and `y_true`, backpropagate to get the gradient of the loss with respect to `x`, and then update `x` using the optimizer.
+Starting with an initial guess for `x` (zeros), we iteratively: clear previous gradients, compute the model output `y`, calculate the Mean Squared Error (MSE) loss between `y` and `y_true`, backpropagate to get the gradient of the loss with respect to `x`, and then update `x` using the optimiser.
 After 2000 iterations, `x` converges to the correct solution.
 It's crucial to call `opt.zero_grad()` at the beginning of each iteration to prevent gradient accumulation from previous steps.

 **Deepwave's Role**